 My grapes are 20 years old.
 I pruned them minimally and they are overgrown and almost wild.
 Is it too late to shape and prune them?

-Putnam County New York grapes Posted about 1 month ago
+Putnam County New York grapes Posted 3 months ago

 Do you offer advice on growing grapes for wine making?

 I have a small unpruned grapevine in my suburban garden in Ireland.
 I am about to prune it now but all of last year's canes start from a point some distance away from the main trunk _ they sprout from older wood,not from the trunk.
 Should I remove most of this older wood and in doing so lose last year's growth and just leave one one or two of last year's canes (which come out of old arms a bit away from the trunk?
 I would like to cane prune and not use the cordon method as I do not have room at each side for long cordons to develop.